What can I do to help prevent disputes?

 - Please note that supporting details, including screenshots, specific sections from chats, materials, code, links etc, may be requested.
 Please be prepared to provide these items if requested.

-- Please remember that if you receive an email from the support team asking questions regarding a dispute, a reply with answers to each question is required within 7 days or the other party may automatically win the dispute (more about that in our Terms here).
+- Please remember that if you receive an email from the support team asking questions regarding a dispute, a reply with answers to each question is required within 7 days, or whatever period is stated to you, or the other party may automatically win the dispute (more about that in our Terms here).